 Sensitivity tests have been performed to support the final choice of the dynamical adjustment code parameters.
 We focus here on two of the parameters: the number of subsampled analogues, N_s , and the number of iterations, N_r .
 For N_s , the focus is on the accuracy of the SLP fit for the early 2010 European cold spell.
-Several multi-day periods, including the January 1-8 period marked by the occurrence of very cold TX anomalies over Europe (Fig. 2a) are used to assess the quality of the SLP
+Several multi-day periods, including the 1-8 January period marked by the occurrence of very cold

-- reconstruction.
-The dynamical adjustment code is run for a range of N_s values ($N_s = 20, 40, 60 \dots 260, 280, 300$) keeping the other parameter values to those indicated in the main text.
-The metric is simply the root-mean square error (RMSE) between the daily original SLP and the reconstructed SLP.
-The RMSE is estimated separately for each day and the total RMSE is calculated as the sum in quadrature of the daily RMSE values.
-Figure A1 shows that the error is systematically large for small N_s values (often greater than 2 hPa for less than 50 analogues), strongly decreases after $N_s \sim 100$ (to less than 1 hPa) - and almost saturates to a few tenths of hPa after $N_s \sim 200$ (with RMSEs less than 0.5 hPa beyond $N_s \sim 200$).
+TX anomalies over Europe (Fig. 2a), are used to assess the quality of the SLP reconstruction.
+The dynamical adjustment code is run for a range of N_s values ($N_s = 20, 40, 60 \dots 260$, 280, 300), keeping the other parameter values at those indicated in the main text.
+The metric is simply the root-meansquare error (RMSE) between the daily original SLP and the reconstructed SLP.
+The RMSE is estimated separately for each day, and the total RMSE is calculated as the sum in quadrature of the daily RMSE values.
+Figure A1 shows that the error is systematically large for small N_s values (often greater than 2 hPa for fewer than 50 analogues), strongly decreases after $N{\rm s} \sim 100$ (to less than 1 hPa) and almost saturates to a few tenths of hectopascals after $N{\rm s} \sim 200$ (with RMSEs less than 0.5 hPa beyond $N{\rm s} \sim 200$).
 The shape of the RMSE curve is very similar among the different periods.
-Note that N_s is a key parameter in term of computational cost as it defines the matrix size involved in the calculation of the Moore-Penrose pseudo-inverse (see Appendix of Deser et al. 2016 for details).
-Therefore, the choice of $N_s \sim 200$ is a good compromise between accuracy and speed.
+Note that N_s is a key parameter in terms of computational cost as it defines the matrix size involved in the calculation of the Moore-Penrose pseudo-inverse (see Appendix of Deser et al., 2016, for details).
+Therefore, the choice of $N{\rm s} \sim 200$ is a good compromise between accuracy and speed.